 In addition to these general areas, you should also focus on any specific regulations or requirements that are relevant to your industry.
 For example, if your company is subject to environmental regulations, you should conduct an audit to ensure that your company is in compliance with these regulations.
 Similarly, if your company is subject to privacy laws, you should conduct an audit to ensure that your company is properly protecting the personal information of its customers and employees.

 First, it's important to understand that the exact frequency of compliance audits may vary depending on the specific requirements of your company and industry.
 In some cases, your company may be required to conduct audits on a regular schedule, such as annually or every two years.
 In other cases, the frequency of audits may be determined by the company itself.

 Regardless of the specific requirements, it's generally a good idea to conduct compliance audits as frequently as necessary to ensure that your company is in compliance with all relevant laws and regulations.
 This might mean conducting audits on a yearly basis, or it might mean conducting them more or less frequently depending on the specific circumstances of your company.

 Ultimately, the best approach is for a company to determine the appropriate frequency for its internal compliance audits based on its specific needs and the requirements of its industry.
 It may be helpful for the company to consult with legal and compliance experts to determine the optimal frequency for its internal compliance audits.

-Conducting internal audits can seem like a daunting undertaking, but it doesn’t need to be.
-To help make the process even easier, many organizations like to work with Sine to help streamline their processes and ensure all of their requirements are continually being met.
+Conducting internal audits can seem like a daunting undertaking, but it doesn't need to be.
+To help make the process even easier, many organizations like to work with Sine to help streamline their processes and assist with ensuring requirements are continually being met.

-Sine Workflows helps make conducting an internal audit a breeze by automating and digitizing regulatory compliance procedures such as document collection and verification — and can even send you automatic alerts when compliance documents expire.
-You can even choose to be notified to provide the latest documentation on your compliance systems.
+Sine Workflows can help make conducting an internal audit a breeze by automating and digitizing regulatory compliance procedures such as document collection and verification — and can even send you automatic alerts when compliance documents expire.